wlincong/SESexact/README.md

    (2) RUN ./sesx  or ./sesx PDBfile

-FOr installtion in Windows 10
+For installation in Windows 10
-   READ the README file included in "sesExact.zip".
+   DOWNLOAD "sesX_windows.zip", UNZIP it, GO TO directory sesFinal and FOLLOW the instructions in README.txt